-This is participating in any physical exercise such as jogging, weight lifting, playing a sport.
+This is participating in any physical exercise such as jogging, weight lifting, or playing a sport.

-Eating well and a healthy diet maintains your body metabolism at the required level.
+Eating well and a healthy diet maintains your body’s metabolism at the required level.
 It helps you avoid illnesses and gives you the energy to keep moving.

 It is recommended that eating fruits and vegetables can provide balance to this chakra.

-The reason for this is because these are crops that are grown from the ground.
-The more natural and fresh the better for you.
+The reason for this is that these are crops that are grown from the ground.
+The more natural and fresh, the better for you.